chef-training/extending_cookbooks/README.md

 ## Known Issues

-There are no known issues at this time
+There are no known issues at this time.

 ## Workstation Setup